-Cleantech Commons will provide a perfect location for industry to work alongside Trent’s world-leading researchers and students to explore practical solutions to current and future energy, environment, and climate challenges.
+Cleantech Commons will provide a location for businesses to work alongside Trent’s world-leading researchers and students to explore practical solutions to current and future energy, environment, and climate challenges.

-The research park will also provide spaces where students, academics and businesses will be able to collaborate to explore new ideas, develop prototype designs, and create new clean, green, low-carbon, and sustainable products and services.
+The research park will also provide spaces where students, academics and businesses get to collaborate to explore new ideas, develop prototype designs, and create new clean, green, low-carbon, sustainable and circular economy products, services, and solutions.

 He believes that this will help the region’s reputation as a centre of scientific research, discovery and commercialization, and boost both its economic footprint and social impact.

-In an interview conducted at the beginning of 2021, Yuill explained to Peterborough and the Kawarthas Economic Development how the research park is fashioning a unique clean technology hub that is responsive to the needs of the cleantech sector and is creating what he calls a “connected community of innovation“.
+In an interview with Peterborough and the Kawarthas Economic Development, Yuill explained how the research park is fashioning a unique clean technology hub that is responsive to the needs of the cleantech sector and is creating what he calls a “connected community of innovation“.
 See “2021 is set to be an exciting year for Cleantech Commons”.

 “Cleantech Commons is not only being thoughtfully designed to meet the needs of Canada’s emerging cleantech innovators and entrepreneurs but is also fully integrated with the Trent University campus to encourage social interaction and collaboration, is a leader in sustainable design, and is well connected to the city and region in which it is located,” Yuill says.